-Ninety eight percent (98%) ethanol and distilled water were used for the extraction.
-The grindedleafwasweighed(150gramseach)anddissolvedin500mlofthesolvent.
+Ninety-eight per cent (98%) of ethanol and distilled water were used for the extraction.
+The ground leaf was weighed (150 grams each) and dissolved in 500 ml of the solvent.
 Thesewerestoppered and kept for ten days with intermittent shaking [8].
-Afterwards, the mixtureswere filtered with Whatman's number one filter paper.
-The ethanol extract was concentrated at 40°C under reduced pressure using Rotary evaporator (R100).
-Hot air oven was then used in the concentration of aqueous extract overnightat 40°C [9].
-The concentrated extract were collected inscrew capped bottles, labeled and stored at 4°C in the refrigerator.
+Afterwards, the mixtures were filtered with Whatman's number one filter paper.
+The ethanol extract was concentrated at 40°C under reduced pressure using a Rotary evaporator (R100).
+A hot air oven was then used to concentrate the aqueous extract overnightat 40°C [9].
+The concentrated extract was collected in screw-capped bottles, labelled and stored at 4°C in the refrigerator.